smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 This component is responsible for storing `upkeepResults` that a node thinks should be performed.
 It hopes to get agreement from quorum of nodes on these results to push into reports.
 Best effort is made to ensure the same logs enter different node’s result stores independently as **it is assumed that blockchain nodes will get in sync within TTL**, but it is not guaranteed as node’s local blockchain can see different reorgs or select different logs during surges.
 Results that do not achieve agreement within TTL are expected to be picked up by recovery flow.

-- Maintains an in-memory collection of upkeepResults
+- Maintains an in-memory collection of upkeep results
     - Conditional upkeeps will be stored by (upkeepID)
     - Log upkeeps will be stored by (upkeepID, logIdentifier)
     - Overwrites results for duplicated results with newer checkBlockNumber.